simter/simter-jackson-javatime/README.md

-# simter-jackson-ext
+# simter-jackson-javatime

-A brand new [Jackson Java 8 Date & Time] serialization and deserialization module with global localize config.
+A brand new [Jackson Java8+ Date & Time] serialization and deserialization module with global localize config.

 [Jackson standard JavaTimeModule] has a standard [ISO-8601] format default, and it can not be config to another default format globally.
 That's too bad for real projects.
 This module do these things good.
 But it's not a extension